Latching Micro-D connectors for cable connections in aerospace and defense applications introduced by Omnetics

 MINNEAPOLIS, 20 April 2012.
-Omnetics Connector Corp. in Minneapolis is introducing the Latching Micro-D cable connectors for quick cable connections to rack and panel equipment in military, aerospace, and medical applications.
+Omnetics Connector Corp. in Minneapolis is introducing the Latching Micro-D connectors for quick cable connections to rack and panel equipment in military, aerospace, and medical applications.
 The Latching Micro-D connector features a squeeze-latch system that is small and light weight.

 The military connectors have a 0.5-inch pitch, and have passed shock and vibration testing -- including pull tests that exceeds 100-pound pull forces.
 The push-and-latch design, which is designed to reduce time and effort in plugging a Micro-D connector into a circuit, eliminates the use of screw drivers and hand tools.